Obscurepawn/UESTC_CompilerMaster2019/README.md

 2.sample: make fun file=./example/test.c
   [test.c has been already prepared,you can directly run to see what will happened]

-Something should be paied attention:
+Something should be paied attention to:
 1.My makefile still has some bugs.Once I leave the files which are *.o,
   the second Compiler will go somethin wrong.  :() But I don't know why.
 2.Dir explain: